In This Article

-To wade through the marketing speak and beauty hyperbole, I called on the following experts to shed some light on the confusing world of skincare ingredients: Dr. Marnie Nussbaum, who runs a private practice in New York; Renée Rouleau, celebrity esthetician; Megan Felton and Ksenia Selivanova, co-founders of skincare consultancy Lion/ne and Mark Curry, founder of The Inkey List, a Brit brand selling the most-wanted skin ingredients at a fraction of the price (launching in the U.S. this spring).
-Below, find the ideal cocktail of ingredients for your skin type or concern.
+To wade through the marketing speak and beauty hyperbole, I called on the following experts to shed some light on the confusing world of skincare ingredients: Dr. Marnie Nussbaum, who runs a private practice in New York; Renée Rouleau, celebrity esthetician; Megan Felton and Ksenia Selivanova, co-founders of skincare consultancy Lion/ne and Mark Curry, founder of The Inkey List, a brand selling the most-wanted skin ingredients at a fraction of the price.

 Pro tip: Seriously dry skin?
 “Cocktail polyglutamic acid with squalane in the day to seal in moisture before applying makeup,” says Curry.

 In the evening: Gently exfoliate two to three times a week if you have dry skin.
 “When the complexion is dry, you will have a build-up of dead skin cells on the surface as your desquamation cycle (skin shedding) has likely slowed down," explain Felton and Selivanova.
 "Stick to gentle chemical exfoliants, like PHAs that are less likely to irritate."
-(We love the one from Zelens below, which features a combinations of PHA, AHA and BHA acids to exfoliate gently without irritation.)
+(We love the one from Zelens below, which features a combination of PHA, AHA, and BHA acids meant to exfoliate gently without irritation.)

-On the nights when you're not using retinol, apply your morning hydrating serum that contains hyaluronic acid and layer a moisturizer on top to lock in that moisture.
+On the nights when you're not using retinol, apply your morning hydrating serum that contains hyaluronic acid and layer a moisturizer on top to try to lock in that moisture.

-Dr. Nussbaum recommends "benzoyl peroxide which is sebostatic [ed note: regulates sebum production] , comedolytic [ed note: prevents the formation of comedones] and inhibits growth of p.
-Acnes.
+Nussbaum recommends "benzoyl peroxide which is sebostatic [ed note: regulates sebum production] , comedolytic [ed note: prevents the formation of comedones] and inhibits the growth of acne.
 You can use it in the evening as a spot treatment, too."

 In the evening:

-Acne-prone skin can become dehydrated so look to a serum with hyaluronic acid and finish with a light moisturiser.
+Acne-prone skin may become dehydrated so look to a serum with hyaluronic acid and finish with a light moisturizer.
 “Rosehip oil can also help acne-prone skins by boosting cell regeneration.
-Keep in mind that each skin is different and that acne can be triggered by so many different things; therefore an oil might work for one person and might make others condition worse,” warns the co-founders of Lion/ne.
+Keep in mind that each skin is different and that acne can be triggered by so many different things; therefore an oil might work for one person and might make others condition worse,” warn the co-founders of Lion/ne.